Introduction to Digital Technologies I

 Full course description

 In this course, you will learn about key concepts related to digital technologies, and about the historical development of the technologies underpinning digitalisation.
-The purpose of the course is on computing and the main purpose is to provide you with sufficient knowledge to understand technical issues you may encounter in other courses, and current trends in digital technologies.
+The focus of the course is on computing and the main purpose is to provide you with suﬃcient knowledge to understand technical issues you may encounter in other courses, and current trends in digital technologies.
 The course will start with an overview of key vocabulary related to computing, and the history and key characteristics of computer systems.
 We will also discuss algorithms in depth, and learn, how to create, visualize and program them.
 Finally, we will develop a perspective on digital literacy and explore the way current debates are governed by these technologies.

 At the end of this course, you will be able to: